Annie Martin, Global Head of Precision Medicine in Oncology at Novartis

 Tell us more about your role and the precision medicine team.

-Annie Martin: I am the Global Head of Precision Medicine in Oncology at Novartis.
+I am the Global Head of Precision Medicine in Oncology at Novartis.
 In that capacity, I am responsible for the growth and success of my team – together and individually.
 The team is accountable for the design, implementation and execution of the precision medicine strategies that support the programs in clinical development.
-This starts with the discovery of biomarkers, led by Novartis Institutes for BioMedical Research (NIBR), which can be translated into clinical studies, starting with the Phase 1 studies run by Translational Clinical Oncology (TCO).
+This starts with the discovery of biomarkers, led by the Novartis Institutes for BioMedical Research (NIBR), which can be translated into clinical studies beginning with Phase I studies run by Translational Clinical Oncology (TCO).

 Once projects transition into development, my team is responsible for ensuring that each clinical study/program has an aligned precision medicine plan.
 If a study needs to incorporate the development of a companion diagnostic, it is the responsibility of my team to lead and execute the delivery of the companion diagnostic assay.

-Annie Martin: Our number one focus every day is the patient; they are the inspiration behind the work we do.
+Our No. 1 focus every day is the patient; they are the inspiration behind the work we do.
 Internally, we have the opportunity to work with a number of groups, including our colleagues in NIBR, TCO, Development, Regulatory and Commercial.
 We also collaborate with external stakeholders, including physicians, technology developers, regulators and payers.

 What sets Novartis apart as a place to work?